This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - ¾ cup of dry, unsweetened, ready-to-eat cereal or ¼ cup of low-fat granola

-- ½ cup of cooked cereal or oatmeal
+- ½ cup of oatmeal or other cooked cereal

 - ⅓ cup of cooked rice or pasta

-- Starchy vegetables: Each serving of food listed below contains about 15 g of carbohydrate .
+- Starchy vegetables and beans: Each serving of food listed below contains about 15 g of carbohydrate .

 - ½ cup of corn, green peas, sweet potatoes, or mashed potatoes

 - ½ cup of beans, lentils, and peas (garbanzo, pinto, kidney, white, split, black-eyed)